fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 ## Plugin Composition

-A LobeChat plugin consists of the following components:
+A PlanChat plugin consists of the following components:

 1. **Plugin Index**: Used to display basic information about the plugin, including the plugin name, description, author, version, and a link to the plugin manifest.
 The official plugin index can be found at [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins).
 To submit a plugin to the official plugin marketplace, you need to submit a PR to this repository.
 2. **Plugin Manifest**: Used to describe the functionality of the plugin, including the server-side description, frontend display information, and version number.
 For more details about the manifest, please refer to the [manifest][manifest-docs-url].